quantumomid/Atlas/README.md

 For our frontend, we used the [React](https://reactjs.org) library and split our main App JS file into separate components to handle different pages, i.e. login, register, homepage, etc.

-Some of the packages we used:
+Some of the packages we used (for installation):
 - React [Router](https://reactrouter.com/web/guides/quick-start): for handling the routing to the different pages
 - Countdown [clock](https://www.npmjs.com/package/react-countdown-clock): for providing a visual animation to the time countdown during game play
 - [Confetti](https://www.npmjs.com/package/react-dom-confetti) animations: for displaying a visual animation whenever the user correctly names a country or its capital city

 ### Deployment

 For our frontend, we used [netlify](https://www.netlify.com) ...........

-## Extra: What else if had more time?
+## Extra: What if we had more time?

-- Implementing user to user gaming experience (i.e. on one device)
+- Implement user to user gaming experience (i.e. on one device)
-- Implementing online multiplayer gaming experience
+- Implement online multiplayer gaming experience
 - More bonus questions, i.e. naming neighbouring countries, official/main languages, population sizes, etc.
 - Anything else you can think of?
 Do let us know! :smiley: